scholer/actionista-todoist/README.rst

 Actionista Action-Chain CLI for Todoist (actionista-todoist)
 ============================================================

-A ``find``-inspired "action chain" command line tool for managing your Todoist task list.
+*Actionista* Action-Chain CLI for Todoist (actionista-todoist) is a ``find``-inspired "action chain" command line tool for managing your Todoist task list.

 The successful ``find`` utility works by supplying a sequence of "actions" (also known as "expressions" in the ``find`` manual).